100-million-year-old crab preserved in amber

-Category: Space Hits: 0A 100-million-year-old crab in amber.
+Category: Space Hits: 3A 100-million-year-old crab in amber.
 Image via Harvard University/ Lida Xing/ China University of Geosciences.

 An international team of scientists said October 22, 2021 that they’ve discovered a 100-million-year-old crab preserved in amber.
 The curious little crab is no bigger than a pencil eraser.
 It’s the most complete fossilized crab ever discovered, the first crab ever found in amber from the dinosaur era and the oldest modern-looking crab ever found.
 It’s also the oldest evidence of incursions onto land by “true crabs.”
 Crustaceans are largely aquatic animals.
 And scientists wonder how this little crab got into the amber.
 Lead author Javier Luque of Harvard University said: